spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-advanced/nested-spire.md

 helm upgrade --install --create-namespace -n spire-mgmt spire-crds spire-crds \
  --repo https://spiffe.github.io/helm-charts-hardened/
 helm upgrade --install -n spire-mgmt spire spire-nested --repo https://spiffe.github.io/helm-charts-hardened/ \
-  -f child-values.yaml -f your-values.yaml
+  -f your-values.yaml -f child-values.yaml
 ```

+> **Note**
-It will fail to start some services at this point, as the root server doesn't have have a trust established yet.
+> The child cluster will fail to start some services at this point, as the root server doesn't have have a trust established yet.
 This is expected.

-Next, establish we will establish the trust between instances.
+Next, we will establish the trust between instances.

 Example: TODO